Editor's Note: Above video is a report on how two Idaho teens survived a freezing night in the wilderness

 “You can delve into your thoughts in ways that you never have an opportunity to.
 It’s amazing how that way of life just feels like the way we’re meant to live,” he said.
 “It’s directly connected to the way people lived for thousands of years.”

-Watch the trailer for ALONE below:
+Watch the trailer for season six of ALONE below: